Short history of Shorewood...

 Although the community was known as Troy for many years, the name could not be used for the newly incorporated Village because there already is a Troy, Illinois in Madison County.
 The name Shorewood was chosen, and thus the Village of Shorewood came into being.

 The first President of Shorewood was Raymond (Pat) Clark.
 Other Presidents who have served the Village, in order following Mr. Clark are: Richard J. Shaw (appointed), Robert F. Schwartz (elected), George Gorniak (elected), Gerald L. Johnson (appointed), Howell D. Franklin (elected), Arthur J. Lindeman (elected), David A. Barry (appointed), Richard F. Talaga (elected), David A. Barry (elected), Ronald W. Sarver (appointed), Ronald W. Sarver (elected), E. Edward Harbeck (appointed), Bertha J. Hofer (elected) Richard Chapman (elected)

 In 1974, the Village outgrew its offices at the Fire Department garage, and the Shorewood Municipal Building was erected further west on Rt.
 52. The building was renovated and a new wing added in 1983 and another addition in 1996.

 Shorewood's population at the time of incorporation was 358.
 Population is now 15,615 according to the 2010 Census.
 The geographical planning boundary of the Village will support a population of 40,000.
 Future growth is expected to be rapid along the Rt.
 59 corridor and along Rt.
-52 West as evidence by the new Kohl's development expected to open in Fall 2012.
+52 West.
 Shorewood is ready and willing to accommodate expansion while maintaining the integrity of a municipality devoted to the needs and comforts of its residential citizens through careful planning.